Saudi suspends 'umrah' pilgrimage over coronavirus fears - RFI

 They were also barred from "visits to the Prophet's mosque in Medina", according to a foreign ministry tweet.

-Saudi Arabia on Monday confirmed its first case of new coronavirus after one its citizens who had returned from COVID-19 hotspot Iran tested positive.
+Saudi Arabia on Wednesday confirmed its second coronavirus case -- a citizen who returned from COVID-19 hotspot Iran.

+This second confirmed case had accompanied a Saudi man who was declared positive on Monday.
+Both of them re-entered the kingdom through Bahrain and sought to hide their Iran visit from border authorities, according to the health ministry.

-The umrah, which refers to the Islamic pilgrimage to Mecca that can be undertaken at any time of year, attracts millions of Muslims from across the globe each year.
+The umrah, which refers to the Islamic pilgrimage to Mecca that can be undertaken at any time of year, attracts millions of Muslims from across the globe annually.

-The decision to suspend the umrah comes ahead of the holy fasting month of Ramadan starting in late April, which is considered a favourable period for pilgrims to perform it.
+The decision to suspend the umrah comes ahead of the holy fasting month of Ramadan starting in late April, which is a favoured period for pilgrimage.

-The holy sites, which draw millions of pilgrims every year, are a key revenue earner for Saudi Arabic.
+The holy sites, which draw millions of pilgrims every year, are a key revenue earner for Saudi Arabia.

+De facto ruler Crown Prince Mohammed bin Salman's Vision 2030 reform plan seeks to decouple the kingdom's economy -- the world's top crude exporter -- from oil dependency and shunt it towards other sources of revenue, including religious tourism.

+The government hopes to welcome 30 million pilgrims to the kingdom annually by 2030.

 Around two-thirds of the 18.3 million umrah participants in 2018 were citizens and residents of the kingdom, according to government statistics.